 Making my office chair taller was a simple solution to my tension headaches.
 If you also experience pain and strain after sitting at your work surface, check which regulations will improve your posture.

 How to Adjust Office Chair to Get the Correct Sitting Posture

 Your sitting posture influences your overall health, which is why you should purchase one that supports you correctly.
 It is an investment in your health.

-Make sure the chair provides optimum support regardless of your position.
+Make sure the chair provides optimum support regardless of your arrangement.
 Follow the instructions below to ensure your desk chair keeps you healthy.
-The following steps will ensure all your parts are well adjusted for your needs.
+The following steps will ensure all your parts are well-adjusted for your needs.